Recruitment Frequently Asked Questions

 Generally, you can expect to devote 10-15 hours a week to a sorority as a new member.

-All the sororities at UNO meet on Sunday evenings (usually from about 6 p.m. until
+All the sororities at UNO meet weekly, usually on Sundays or Monday nights (from about

-8 p.m.), and they hold other events throughout the week -- both during the day and
+6 p.m. until 8 p.m.), and they hold other events throughout the week -- both during

-in the evening.
-The longer you are in a chapter, the more likely you are to become
+the day and in the evening.
+The longer you are in a chapter, the more likely you are

-more involved on a committee or as an officer.
-The time commitment will increase as
+to become more involved on a committee or as an officer.
+The time commitment will

-your level of participation and responsibility increases.
-Remember, the more you put
+increase as your level of participation and responsibility increases.
+Remember, the

 Can I still work and be in a sorority?